menymi/exercise/demo.md

 This is exercise 1ab content from master.

-Right now I'm now working in this file.
+Right now I'm now working in this file - special.

 Used ofr the pull request.